iamcal/GuildInfo/README.md

 * Achievements don't have icons (thanks again!) and show non-faction ones (...you get the idea).
 * Quests rely on scraping JS from wowhead, which will almost certainly break soon (should be updated to use <a href="https://github.com/iamcal/Wowhead-API">Wowhead-API</a>).
 * It really needs some links to wowhead (quests, achievements), with nice tooltips.
-* The photos gallery should be made optional
+* The photos gallery should be made optional.
-* If should include a roster, with history and recent changes
+* If should include a roster, with history and recent changes.
 * Adding a better front page with summarized recent changes of some kind.
 Maybe the guild feed?